Joss Whedon: Frequent collaborators

-Note: Due to Whedon's frequent casting of the same actors in various projects, the above list only includes those who have played two or more different roles in Whedon productions; actors that only played one role in multiple Whedon productions are not included.
+Note: Due to Whedon's frequent casting of the same actors in various projects, the above list only includes those who have played three or more different roles in Whedon productions; actors that only played one role in multiple Whedon productions are not included.

 Personal life

 In 2013, Whedon said that he is a workaholic.
 This arose during the time that followed the completion of Much Ado About Nothing, which was made in the span of a two-week vacation from The Avengers, and after making the pilot for Agents of S.H.I.E.L.D. amidst the pre-production for Avengers: Age of Ultron.
 "It is actually a problem.
 Sometimes it's adorable ... and sometimes it's not ...
 Not to get all dark and weird, but it is something I need to address."
 He has been a member of the Academy of Motion Picture Arts and Sciences in its Writers' branch since 2017.